compbio-logo

 The text of this page is available for modification and reuse under the terms of the Creative Commons Attribution-Sharealike 3.0 Unported License.

-Remember to cite these papers when using Delphi for your own research publications.
+Additionally, consider citing these papers when using Delphi for your own research publications as applicable.

-Please cite the following paper when publishing anything resulting from usage of our downloadable DelPhi distribution:
+Please cite the following paper when publishing anything resulting from the usage of our downloadable parallelized DelPhi distribution:

 • Continuous development of schemes for parallel computing of the electrostatics in biological systems: implementation in DelPhi.
 Li C, Petukh M, Li L, Alexov E. J Comput Chem.
 2013 Aug 15;34(22):1949-60.